(please note that I have presented Autoimmunity Seperately on another page). (See link bottom of this page)

 Human mitochondrial DNA (mtDNA) is information-rich, encoding some 22 tRNAs, a 12S and a 16S rRNA, and 13 polypeptides involved in oxidative Phosphorylation.
 A human cell may have several hundred or more mitochondria, each with more than one copy of mtDNA.
 Each cell actually contains a population of mtDNA molecules.
 In many individuals, the mtDNA sequence is essentially clonal, but some individuals carry more than one mtDNA sequence, a condition known as heteroplasmy.
 Mitochondrial DNA is maternally inherited, and has a mutation rate estimated to be tenfold higher than single copy nuclear DNA.
 The determination of a complete human mitochondrial DNA sequence over 15 years ago has had a tremendous influence on studies of human origins and evolution, and the role of mutations in degenerative diseases.

 Some polymorphisms occur within a protein coding sequence, and contribute to phenotype by affecting protein structure.
 The defect may be neutral, beneficial or detrimental, or both beneficial and detrimental, depending on the circumstances.
 Other polymorphisms occur in noncoding regions but may exert phenotypic effects indirectly via influence on replication, transcription, and translation.
 A single polymorphism may affect more than one phenotypic trait.
 Likewise, a single phenotypic rate may be affected by polymorphisms in different genes.
+Further, some polymorphisms predispose an individual to a distinct mutation that is causally related to a certain phenotype.

 Some disease traits are already known to be mitochondrially inherited.
 Some such disease traits result, at least in part, from stop codons in structural genes.
 Such mutations have been mapped and associated with diseases, such as Leber's hereditary optic neuropathy, neurogenic muscular weakness, ataxia and retinitis pigmentosa.
 Other mutations (nucleotide substitutions) occur in tRNA coding sequences, and presumably cause conformational defects in transcribed tRNA molecules.
 Such mutations have also been mapped and associated with diseases such as Myoclonic Epilepsy.
 Other genetic diseases having unmapped genetic component(s) may also result in part from variations in mitochondrial DNA.
 Some of those diseases include, e.g., agammaglobulimenia, diabetes insipidus, muscular dystrophy, polycystic kidney disease, hereditary spherocytosis, tuberous sclerosis, osteogenesis imperfecta, and acute intermittent porphyria.

-inflammation, cancer, diseases of the nervous system, and infection by pathogenic micro-organisms.
+Other phenotypic traits that may derive, at least in part, from variations in mitochondrial DNA include symptoms of, or susceptibility to, multifactorial diseases of which a component is or may be genetic, such as Alzheimer's disease, autoimmune diseases,inflammation, cancer, diseases of the nervous system, and infection by pathogenic micro-organisms.
 Some examples of autoimmune diseases include rheumatoid arthritis, multiple sclerosis, diabetes (insulin-dependent and non-independent), systemic lupus erythematosus and Graves disease.
 Some examples of cancers includes cancers of the bladder, brain, breast, colon, esophagus, kidney, leukemia, liver, lung, oral cavity, ovary, pancreas, prostate, skin, stomach and uterus.
-Phenotypic traits also include characteristics such as longevity, appearance (e.g., baldness, obesity), strength, speed, endurance, fertility,
+Phenotypic traits also include characteristics such as longevity, appearance (e.g., baldness, obesity), strength, speed, endurance, fertility, and susceptibility or receptivity to particular drugs or therapeutic treatments.

 (K) Cytokine Dysregulation: Under normal circumstances , cytokines are any of a group of soluble proteins that are released by a cell to send messages which are delivered to the same cell (autocrine) an adjacent cell (paracrine), or a distant cell (endocrine).
 The cytokine binds to a specific receptor and causes a change in function or in development (differentiation) of the target cell.
 Cytokines are involved in reproduction, growth and development, normal homeostatic regulation, response to injury and repair, blood clotting, and host resistance (immunity and tolerance).
 Malfunction of this process is known as Cytokine Dysregulation.